 Essentially, cannabinoids are the chemical compounds which provide medicinal effects in cannabis, while terpenes are the essential oils which provide the flavor, smell, and also medicinal effects in their own right.
 For example, the cannabinoid CBD (Cannabidiol) is known for its anti-inflammatory, anti-anxiety, anti-nausea, neuroprotective and pain-killing properties.
 Limonene is a terpene often found in varieties of cannabis which provides a citrus aroma and taste, and is known to be antifungal, antibacterial, and provide mood elevation, stress relief, and even weight loss.

 There are also various types of Cannabis ranging from indica, to sativa, to hybrids, and CBD.
 Indicas tend to provide pain relief, a body high, and some varieties can provide a sedative effect.
 Sativas tend to provide an uplifting feeling, a cerebral (head) high, and many varieties can even provide an energetic effect.
 Hybrids are somewhere in the middle, depending on which strain, these can either lean towards a sativa leaning hybrid, or an indica leaning hybrid.
-CBD is a non-psychoactive form of cannabis which keep you clear headed while providing an enumeration of medicinal effects.
+CBD is a non-psychoactive form of cannabis which keeps you clear headed while providing an enumeration of medicinal effects.

 We recommend talking with your patient consultant about your individual needs, and evaluating the best form and type of medicine to help manage your symptoms.
 As always, we recommend seeking advice from your physician to ensure proper medical advice prior to your consultation.